Copenhagen Airport Guide (CPH)

 The Hilton Business Centre (tel: +45 3250 1501; www3.hilton.com) is located on the fourth floor of Terminal 3, and has a VIP boardroom, two business centres and 29 meeting rooms.
 Various airlines and handling agents also provide business facilities in their executive lounges in Terminals 2 and 3.

 Copenhagen Airport is physically accessible throughout.
 Lifts, ramps, wheelchair-accessible toilets, induction loops and reserved seating are provided, while dedicated parking spaces are available in the car parks.
 Passengers who may require additional assistance are advised to contact their airline before travelling.

 There are more than 10,000 car parking spaces in short-, medium- and long-term car parks at Copenhagen Airport.
-The P6, P7 and P8 areas offer short-term options directly linked to Terminals 2 and 3.
-Medium-term rates are available in P1, P4, P5, P9, P10 and P12, which are all relatively near the terminal buildings.
-Economy long-term parking is provided at P15 and P17, a little further from the terminals (free transit buses are provided from these areas).
-The airport parking office (tel: +45 3252 8300) is located between Terminals 2 and 3, and is open 24 hours.
+Short-term parking options are directly linked to Terminals 2 and 3.
+Medium-term rates are available close by to the terminal buildings.
+Economy long-term parking is a little further from the terminals (free transit buses are provided from these areas).
+The airport parking office (tel: +45 3231 2902) is located between Terminals 2 and 3, and is open 24 hours.